 Published today in The Berkeley Graduate is a piece I wrote that details the program and the needs it fills.
 By writing this article, I hope that not only will more academics at Berkeley be reached, but also that other departments and even other universities may set up similar programs to support their grad students and postdocs.

 On Earth Day, 2017, hundreds of thousands of people marched in major cities around the world in support of science.
 And as for me?
 I was asked to write a guest post for the March for Science’s blog highlighting the importance of fundamental research; in particular, I focused on model organisms, those humble creatures from dung-eating gnats to beer-making yeast on which so much of biology is based.
 Check it out to learn more about why we care about these seemingly lowly—and honestly, often kind of gross—creatures!

 Do you live in a house made of mushrooms?
 This reality may be closer than you imagine!
-Discover the future of fungi in the latest article by my friend and colleague Sonia Travaglini and learn how mushrooms are a growing technology for renewable building materials, textiles, and more.
+Discover the future of fungi in the latest article by my friend and colleague Sonia Travaglini and learn how growing research on mushrooms is spawning ideas for renewable building materials, textiles, and more.